tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 The Bayesian formulation of the model is so similar to the one we wrote in the previous section.
-The only thing that changes are the variable, which are the result of the logarithm transformation now.
+The only things changing are the variables.
+These are now the result of the log transformation.

 Again, see how close PyMC resembles the math...
 So clean!
 <!-- #endregion -->